Skip to Content

 You can purchase lard on Amazon to use in this recipe.

-• We use prosciutto slices in this prosciutto bread recipe.
-Those are diced up into chunks, and then added straight into the dough.
+We use sliced prosciutto cold cuts, which we diced into chunks, and then add into the dough.
 We recommend 8 oz. of prosciutto slices for this because it adds tastes and flavor, but there’s not an overwhelming amount of prosciutto in it.
-If you want more prosciutto, 16 oz. of prosciutto slices would be the way to go.
+If you want more meat, you can add up to 16 oz. of prosciutto slices.

-• If you have a piece of prosciutto, like a cut from the butcher shop or grocery store, that would work too.
-But in that case, dice the prosciutto.
+If you have a cut of prosciutto from the butcher shop or grocery store, that would work too.
+But in that case, dice the prosciutto into small chunks of meat.
 If you’re making this prosciutto bread with prosciutto chunks, you’ll want to stick with 8 oz. of prosciutto.

 Should prosciutto bread be refrigerated?

-Wrap the prosciutto bread in an airtight container and it can keep about a week in the fridge (although, let’s be honest, this never lasts us a full week.
+After it has cooled to room temperature, place the prosciutto bread in an airtight container and put it in the fridge.
+It can stay about a week in the fridge (although, let’s be honest, this never lasts us a full week.
 We always devour it before then).

 Can prosciutto bread be frozen?